rokibhasansagar/BhadooGDIndex/README.md

 ## Known Bugs

 * Light Mode Text Hover Underline needs to be fixed.
-* Size and Modified Date should float on right side.
 * .zip/.rar files on Search doesn't works.

 ## Upcoming Changes

 * Clear Path to Navigate inside Previous Folders (currenty shows inside menu).
-* 3rd Party Video and Audio Players.
 * Icons from other Index for better view.
 * Adding Links to other Indexes.
 * Adding More Features from other Indexes.